Pholidae: Characteristics

 Pholidae, the gunnels, have elongate, compressed bodies which resemble that of blennies.
 There is a single continuous dorsal fin, which has a base that is roughly double the length to that of the anal fin, the dorsal fin extends from the head to the caudal fin.
-The dorsal fin contains between 73 and 100 stiff spines while the anal fin has between 1 and 3 spines and 32 to 53 soft rays. the nala fin and the dorsal fin are joined to the rounded caudal fin.
+The dorsal fin contains between 73 and 100 stiff spines while the anal fin has between 1 and 3 spines and 32 to 53 soft rays.
+The anal fin and the dorsal fin are joined to the rounded caudal fin.
 Some species have no pectoral fins but where they are present they are very small.
 The pelvic fins are also small, if present, and very simple with a single spine and a single soft ray.
 There is a single pair of nostrils.
 The body is covered with very small, difficult to see, cycloid scales which are covered in mucus. the sensory canals on the head have pores which are open to the outside.
 The lateral line runs along the middle of the flanks and is made up of a row of superficial neuromasts.
 The teeth are small and conical.
 The gill membranes have a wide joining and they are separate from the isthmus.
 There are no ribs.
 They are camouflaged fishes with coloration which can be yellow and brown to red or green, frequently they are marked with spots, blotches, and bands.
-The largest species is the penpoint gunnel (Apodichthys flavidus} which attains a maximum published total length of 46 cm while the smalled is Pholis nea which has a maximum published total length of 7.9 cm.
+The largest species is the penpoint gunnel (Apodichthys flavidus} which attains a maximum published total length of 46 cm while the smallest is Pholis nea which has a maximum published total length of 7.9 cm.